About us Mō mātou

 If the vaping device is not designed to be refilled by the user and/or recharged, it can’t be sold.

-From 17 June 2025 the Smokefree Environments and Regulated Products Act will be updated to provide the following definition:
+The Smokefree Environments and Regulated Products Act provides the following definition:

 disposable vaping device means a vaping device that is not designed or intended to be reused, and includes a vaping device that—